Skip to main content

 Careers and your future

-While some graduates go on to work in the creative industries such as actor Damson Idris (2013), deputy stage manager of Shakespeare’s Globe Alannagh Cook (2015) and Les Enfant Terribles’ Assistant Producer Fiona Porritt (2015), other graduates enter the marketing sector, the education or applied drama sector, and some students pursue opportunities in postgraduate study and training.
-The options are varied and exciting – we’re looking forward to supporting you on your journey.
-Click here to read about inspirational alumni students in Theatre.
+Graduates from our Theatre program embark on diverse paths.
+Some enter the creative industries as, performers, theatre makers, directors, and producers, exemplified by notable alumni such as actor Damson Idris (2013), deputy stage manager at Shakespeare’s Globe Alannagh Cook (2015), and Les Enfant Terribles’ Assistant Producer Fiona Porritt (2015), and theatre maker Bryony Kimmings.
+Others venture into the marketing sector, education, or applied theatre, while some choose to pursue postgraduate study and training.
+The possibilities are broad and exciting, and we eagerly anticipate supporting you on your unique journey.
+Explore stories of our inspirational alumni in Theatre here.

 UK entry requirements